The time is now to address County financial crisis

 The King County audit of wasteful spending is another example of why I’m running for King County Council.
 I clearly see the need to deliver responsible governance and a future-focused vision for District 7.
 As I meet with neighbors across District 7, so many people have noted how our communities have changed, but it seems like our leadership isn’t changing with it.

-King County faces a looming budget shortfall, with a projected $160-180 million deficit in the general fund for the 2026-2027 biennium.
-This structural gap is caused by state laws that limit property tax revenue growth.
 On top of this, a recent audit found potential fraud and improper payments in community grants from the Department of Community and Human Services, which has grown to over $1.5 billion in grants in 2023 and 2024.
 The audit noted a lack of internal controls and oversight.

 As your councilmember, I will use my experience to address these issues and deliver on these priorities: